menzascripting/Mnet/README.md

     tar -xzf Mnet-X.y.tar.gz
     cd Mnet-X.y
     perl Makefile.PL  # INSTALL_BASE=/specify/path
+    make test
     make install

-Check your PERL5LIB environment variable if INSTALL\_BASE was used, above.
+Check your PERL5LIB environment variable if INSTALL\_BASE was used, or if you copied the lib/Mnet directory somewhere instead of using Makefile.PL.
+Refer to [ExtUtils::MakeMaker](https://metacpan.org/pod/ExtUtils::MakeMaker) for more information

 # AUTHOR